 I started with the bread because it looked and tasted delicious.

 I ordered Truffle Burrata with tomatoes, roasted pine nuts, basil oil, and balsamic glaze.

 Truffle Burrata is a cheese truffle made of layers of soft mozzarella.
-The core of the burrata is creamy and buttery and the taste is characterized by light and fresh flavors.
-The freshness of the burrata in combination with the tomatoes was tasty and delightful and fresh that it was just–divine describes it best!
+The core of the burrata is creamy and buttery, and the taste is characterized by light and fresh flavors.
+The freshness of the burrata, combined with the tomatoes, was tasty and delightful and fresh– that it was divine describes it best!

-For my main course, I ordered Pan-Seared Branzino with sauteed spinach, garlic mashed potatoes, lemon capers, olives, tomatoes, and olive oil.
+I ordered Pan-Seared Branzino with sauteed spinach, garlic mashed potatoes, lemon capers, olives, tomatoes, and olive oil for my main course.

-I just can’t stop raving about how fresh and delicious all the ingredients were.
-The dish must have been put together with love and that is just how it tasted.
+I can’t stop raving about the fresh and delicious ingredients.
+The dish must have been put together with love, and that is just how it tasted.
 Amazing!

 This Peach Melba experience was like floating on a cloud.
 It was breezy, light, entertaining, and delicious.